-503.17.3 BEHAVIORAL HEALTH COUNSELING, SUPPORTIVE, INDIVIDUAL
+503.17.3 Behavioral Health Counseling, Supportive, Individual

 Procedure Code: H0004

 Service Unit: 15 minutes

-Telehealth: Available
+Telehealth: Available with GT Modifier

-Service Limits: All units must be prior authorized
+Prior Authorization: Required.
+Refer to Utilization Management Guidelines.

-Staff Credentials: All new employees hired as of July 1, 2014, must have a bachelor's degree in an approved human services field (see definition of human services degree).
-Current employees hired before July 1, 2014, and providing supportive counseling must obtain an approved bachelor's degree by July 1, 2018.
+Staff Credentials: Individuals providing this service must have a bachelor's degree in a human services field or a high school diploma or GED with two years documented experience in mental health and/or substance abuse services.
 Staff must be properly supervised according to BMS policy on clinical supervision.
-The service may be provided in a variety of settings, by appropriately designated, trained and supervised staff.
+The service may be provided in a variety of settings by appropriately designated, trained, and supervised staff.

 Definition: Behavioral Health Counseling, Supportive, Individual is a face-to-face intervention provided to a member receiving coordinated care.
-It must directly support another Behavioral Health service to meet service definition and medical necessity The supportive intervention is directly related to the individual's behavioral health condition.
+It must directly support another Behavioral Health service to meet service definition and medical necessity; the supportive intervention is directly related to the individual's behavioral health condition.
 The service is intended to promote continued progress toward identified goals and to assist members in their day-to-day behavioral and emotional functioning.
-Behavioral Health Counseling, Supportive, Individual, is not a professional therapy service, but must supplement another Medicaid service that is addressing the individual's identified behavioral health needs.
+This is not a professional therapy service, but must supplement another Medicaid service that is addressing the individual's identified behavioral health needs.